 Cep’s main idea — and judging from her review, Gorra’s main idea too — is that Faulkner’s public statements at times reflected the pervasive racism of his society, the Mississippi of the early to mid-20th century, but his art fully exposed the evil — I would say sinfulness — at its core.
 “Faulkner,” Cep says, “was unwilling in his own life to adequately acknowledge the evils of slavery and segregation, but he did so with savage thoroughness in his fiction.”
 If there is any redemption in Faulkner, and I think there is, I think it largely resides in his African American characters.

 In other words, I think Cep and Gorra are saying Faulkner’s art rises or falls on its own.
 And art must be evaluated on its own, without regard to the artist who created it.
 I couldn’t agree more wholeheartedly, both esthetically and in terms of our understanding of American culture — past and present.

 The esthetic case is easiest to make.
-Faulkner was arguably the leading modernist writer in mid-20th-century America (unless you count T.S.
-Eliot as American), and the New Criticism, which held that “a work of literature function[s] as a self-contained, self-referential aesthetic object,” was the leading school of modernist literary criticism.
+Faulkner was arguably the most challenging modernist writer in mid-20th-century America, and the New Criticism, which held that “a work of literature function[s] as a self-contained, self-referential aesthetic object,” was the leading school of modernist literary criticism.

 The New Criticism also happens to be the critical school I was steeped in as a grad student at the University of Tennessee-Knoxville.
 It originated not far away, at the University of the South in Sewanee, Tenn. (which wasn’t too far from Faulkner’s home in Oxford, Miss., come to think of it.)
 Reading the review and thinking about Faulkner today, I was surprised how much of the theory came back to me and how much of it I still agreed with.